Monica Conyers: Career

 Monica Conyers worked as a teacher for mentally challenged teens.
-She was selected for jobs in administration and became a vice administrator for Detroit Public Schools.
+She was selected for jobs in school administration and became a vice administrator for Detroit Public Schools.
 Conyers got more involved with politics.
 She is a member of the Democratic Party.

 In 2005, Conyers ran and was elected to a four-year term on the Detroit City Council.
 At that time, all candidates ran at-large, meaning they had to attract a majority of votes across the city.
 She was elected by other members to serve as president pro tempore, and Kenneth Cockrel, Jr. was elected to serve as President of the City Council.

-In 2008 a turbulent time for Mayor Kwame Kilpatrick ended with his resignation at midnight on September 19, 2008.
+In 2008 a turbulent time for Detroit Mayor Kwame Kilpatrick ended with his resignation at midnight on September 19, 2008.
 At that time council president Kenneth Cockrel, Jr. succeeded him as mayor of Detroit until a special election could be held.
 In keeping with the city charter, Monica Conyers advanced from president pro tem of the city council to president.

 The special election for mayor was held on May 5, 2009.
 Kenneth Cockrel, Jr. ran for the office, but he was defeated by Dave Bing.
 Conyers initially wanted to investigate whether the city charter guaranteed her being able to keep the position as President of City Council.
 She learned that it did.

 But after learning that the council's legal analyst position was that Cockrel had rights to return to the position of Council President, she decided not to contest the changes.
 She returned to president pro tempore for the remainder of her term.